About this project

 No reward.
 Perfect for people who want to support this silly project, but don’t need any plates.
 You can set your contribution at whatever level you prefer.Estimated delivery:

 One plate with Don’s drawing of giant robot threatening tranquility.
 10.75" diameter porcelain dinner plate shipped to your address in US or Canada.
-Food safe, microwave safe, dishwasher safe.Estimated delivery:Add $30 USD to ship outside the US
+Food safe, microwave safe, dishwasher safe.Estimated delivery:Ships anywhere in the world

 Dinner for two.
 Set of two matching porcelain plates shipped to your address in US or Canada.
-Food safe, microwave safe, dishwasher safe.Estimated delivery:Add $30 USD to ship outside the US
+Food safe, microwave safe, dishwasher safe.Estimated delivery:Ships anywhere in the world

 Amaze your friends.
 Set of six matching porcelain dinner plates shipped to one address in US or Canada.
-Food safe, microwave safe, dishwasher safe.Estimated delivery:Ships within the US only
+Food safe, microwave safe, dishwasher safe.Estimated delivery:Only ships to: United States

 Crowd pleasing.
 Set of 12 matching porcelain dinner plates shipped to one address in US or Canada.
-Food safe, microwave safe, dishwasher safe.Estimated delivery:Ships within the US only
+Food safe, microwave safe, dishwasher safe.Estimated delivery:Only ships to: United States

 Sugar daddy.
 Set of 100 matching porcelain dinner plates shipped to one address in US or Canada.
-You can open a restaurant or have wedding presents to last you decades.Estimated delivery:Ships within the US only
+You can open a restaurant or have wedding presents to last you decades.Estimated delivery:Only ships to: United States

 - (30 days)